-This website is intended to serve as a one-stop resource for student recruitment in Viet Nam for colleagues from all over the world.
+This website is intended to serve as a one-stop resource for student recruitment in Vietnam for colleagues from secondary and postsecondary institutions all over the world.
 It was inspired by a session that Dr. Mark Ashwill, Capstone managing director and co-founder, chaired at the NAFSA 2017 annual conference in Los Angeles entitled Keys to Successful Non-Commission-Based Recruitment in Vietnam.

 A sound institutional recruitment strategy should include tools and techniques that do not involve the use of education agents and commission-based recruitment in cooperation with quality and ethical agents.
 The Recruit in Viet Nam website focuses exclusively on the former.

 There are many different ways to recruit both digitally and traditionally.
 You have to find out what works best for your institution through a process of self-reflection and, sometimes, trial and error.
 We are happy to help guide you through this challenging process.
 Not every institution that targets Viet Nam as a priority country will be successful but we can help ensure that you are using your time and resources as wisely as possible in order to give you the best chance to succeed.

 There are over 250,000 young Vietnamese studying in around 50 countries and territories.
 Over 90% are in the top ten host countries, including – in descending order – South Korea, Japan, the USA, Australia, Taiwan, Canada, China, the UK, Germany, and France.
 Vietnam will continue to be a dynamic and promising recruitment market for increasingly diverse overseas study destinations.

 Mark A. Ashwill, Ph.D., Founder & Managing Director